Year 5 2019 - 2020

 As in previous years, your child should aim to read for 20 minutes each evening.
 It is vital that some of this reading is out loud to an adult and followed up with discussion work about the text.
 Please record this in their Reading Diary.

 In the front of your child's spelling book, is a list of the spelling rules which are covered in years 3 and 4 as well as the ones we will be covering in year 5.
-Each Monday, the children will have a cold test on a particular rule.
-They will then have a week to investigate and practise the rule before doing a hot test on a Tuesday.
+Each Monday, the children will be inroduced to a particular rule.
+They will then have a week to investigate and practise the rule before doing a test the following Monday.
 Please encourage your child to use the website Spelling Frame to practise the spelling rules and to help in narrowing any gaps in their learning.
 Alongside the patterns, the children will revise spellings from year 3 and 4 moving on to spellings in the year 5 and 6 list.
 These words can be found in the reading diary on page 100.

 Times Tables is another essential skill.
 The children will be tested each Friday.
 Please support your child as good times tables knowledge supports many different areas of Mathematics.